-- 19. Current WFP learning indicates that the provision of emergency in-kind and cash or voucher-based food assistance has reduced household reliance on negative coping strategies but needs to be integrated alongside wider social assistance schemes in order to boost smallholder recovery, in line with RCPCA and UNDAF+ priorities.23 When supported by predictable safety nets, women develop a greater role in decision-making24 and vulnerable households develop strategies for gaining access to food in the longer term and engage in community recovery activities.25 - 20.
-WFP's experience in nutrition activities from the sub-region shows that targeted supplementary feeding is an inadequate response to high rates of MAM.26 Strategies should address direct and indirect causes of infant malnutrition through nutrition-focused and nutrition-sensitive interventions.
+19. Current WFP learning indicates that the provision of emergency in-kind and cash or voucher-based food assistance has reduced household reliance on negative coping strategies but needs to be integrated alongside wider social assistance schemes in order to boost smallholder recovery, in line with RCPCA and UNDAF+ priorities.23 When supported by predictable safety nets, women develop a greater role in decision-making24 and vulnerable households develop strategies for gaining access to food in the longer term and engage in community recovery activities.25

+WFP's strategies for nutritional interventions will address direct and indirect causes of infant malnutrition through nutrition-focused and nutrition-sensitive interventions26.